hapax/hapax.github.io/assets/reality.md

 "Why should it not go sideways, or upwards? but constantly to the earth's centre?" he wondered.
 Now, the apple is a combination of earth and water, so if we believe Aristotle as most other people did, it just wants to find its level.
+That's why it falls down.
 But the young man---who, as you may have guessed, was none other than Isaac Newton---didn't understand this answer.
 He just didn't get it!
 What mechanism caused the apple to move?
 What caused it stop?
 Why did it go to the centre?
 Why not sideways a little?
 Aristotle didn't say.
 So Newton had to come up with